“Why can’t I remember what I read?”

-However, the moment I learned about how our memory works, I immediately realized that Cornell Note-Taking is an absolute beast that combines the best of both worlds–effective note-taking and long-term memory.
+To tell you the truth, the moment I learned about how our memory works, I immediately realized that Cornell Note-Taking is an absolute beast that combines the best of both worlds–effective note-taking and retention.

 Anyway, Cornell notes essentially FORCE you to write the main points and not “parrot” them.
 It’s like you’re using the Feynman Technique, again and again, each time you write something down.